AchiugoTrust/alx-airbnb-database/normalization.md

 ### 1st Normal Form:
 In the User's table/entity, 1st NF is violated if;
-- A user has more tan one phone number
+- A user has more than one phone number
 - A user can have multiple roles (guest, host)

-To resolve this, entities named "PhoneNumbers", "Roles" and "UserRoles" have been derived from the User entity.
+To resolve this, entities named "PhoneNumbers", "Roles" and "UserRoles" have been derived from the User entity, to ensure atomicity

 ### 2nd Normal Form: